ryuheechul/omnipresent-tht-employees/PROPOSALS.md

 - decouple components from each other by introducing interface and dependency injection
 - more unit tests for edge cases
 - add integration tests to ensure it communicates properly via API
+- introduce code linter and code formatter to leave a little room for ambiguity and aim for fewer toils on detecting the possible issues manually

 ## Persistence layer